 Global objectives.
 Maritime and marine governance and services are essential for a sound management of shared resources.
 This involves improved governance of maritime space and land-sea interactions as well as improved skills and capacities of the relevant players.

 EUSAIR objectives.
-The overall objective is to support cooperation among players in the Adriatic-Ionian region to make better use of the skills that are available and equip people with new skills (including soft skills) that are needed.
+The overall objective is to support cooperation among players in the Adriatic-Ionian Region to make better use of the skills that are available and equip people with new skills (including soft skills) that are needed.
 This covers a wide range of fields including:

 Cooperation of maritime and land-based spatial planning and governance of maritime and land-sea space, in order to ensure relevance on the EUSAIR territory and scope;